-When Career Services receives your application, we’ll send you a confirmation with instructions for what to do next.
-We’ll forward your application to the appropriate supervisor, who might decide to interview you.
-If hired, you will complete a student employee contract together with the supervisor and sign a job description.
+When the Career & Leadership Development Office (CLDO) receives your application, you’ll receive a confirmation email with instructions for what to do next.
+Your application will be forwarded to the appropriate supervisor, who may decide to interview you.
+If hired, you will complete a student employee contract with the supervisor and sign a job description.

 - Complete the required student employment paperwork.

-You will need to make an appointment with Career Services to complete the W-4, K-4 and I-9 paperwork, which are required to get you on payroll, and must be completed before you start working and within three days of signing the student employment contract.
+You will need to make an appointment with the CLDO to complete the W-4, K-4 and I-9 paperwork, which are required to get you on payroll, and must be completed before you start working and within three days of signing the student employment contract.
 You fill these forms out only once in your time at Bethel.
-In order to complete them, you will need to show proper forms of identification, which are outlined on the I-9 form, (by law these forms must be originals – no faxed or photocopies can be accepted).
+In order to complete them, you will need to show proper forms of identification, which are outlined on the I-9 form (by law these forms must be originals – no faxes or photocopies can be accepted).
 For additional assistance with the forms, please contact the CLDO director.

 - Finally, pick up a timesheet and pay schedule at the Business Office.

-During the initial appointment, Career Services staff will briefly run through with you how to complete a Bethel timesheet and expectations of working on campus.
+During the initial appointment, CLDO staff will briefly run through with you how to complete a Bethel timesheet and expectations of working on campus.
 Incorrectly filled out timesheets may delay your paycheck.